romanyshyn-natalia/software-architecture/README.md

-# HW 1: Basic architecture of microservices
+# HW 3: Microservices with Hazelcast Distributed Map

 ## Requirements
 The following command installs all necessary packages: